Georges034302/FSD_Java/bin/lecture9/Instructions.md

 * Game has the method 'save' to write a list of players to file
 * Game has the method 'show' to show all games recorded in file
 * Game has the method 'clear' to clear file content
-* Game has the method ‘menu’ that represents the Game menu and provide users with 4 choices:
+* Game has the method 'menu' that represents the Game menu and provide users with 4 choices:
   * ( p ) – play a new game
   * ( s ) – save the game to file
   * ( v ) – view all game records
   * ( X ) – exit
   * default : help()
-* Define a method called ‘help’ that prints out the menu options
+* Define a method called 'help' that prints out the menu options
 * Define the main() method should execute the system menu()

 **NOTE:** define the necessary read functions in Game